Docusign, Inc. research snapshot

 DOCU AI Stock Forecast Scenarios

-The DOCU AI stock forecast uses the $49.18 July 10, 2026 close, FY2026 diluted EPS of $1.48, current shares of about 190.94 million, and a three-year earnings multiple framework.
-The exact model output was about $63.0 in the bullish case, $39.4 in the base case, and $22.6 in the bearish case.
-These are scenario outputs, not price promises, and they exclude changes in the share count, taxes, buybacks, and the valuation multiple outside the stated assumptions.
+The DOCU AI stock forecast uses the $54.83 July 31, 2026 close, trailing GAAP diluted EPS of about $1.54, current shares of about 190.94 million, and a three-year earnings multiple framework.
+The refreshed model output is about $68 to $80 in the bullish case, $45 to $54 in the base case, and $23 to $29 in the bearish case.
+These are scenario outputs, not price promises, and they assume GAAP EPS compounding toward fiscal 2029 before applying an earnings multiple; they exclude changes in share count, taxes, buybacks, and the valuation multiple outside the stated assumptions.

 Bullish case

-More likely if IAM adoption converts into ARR growth above the current 8.25% to 8.75% outlook, customer expansion and retention improve, gross margin stays near 80%, free cash flow remains above 30% of revenue, and investors support a high-20s earnings multiple.
+More likely if IAM adoption converts into ARR growth above the 8.25% to 8.75% outlook, revenue growth reaccelerates toward the low teens, gross margin stays near 80%, free cash flow remains above 30% of revenue, buybacks keep exceeding dilution, and investors support a high-20s earnings multiple.

 Base case